Dying to eat Bhuna Gosht

 Then mix in the lamb and all the spices, apart from the garam masala.
 Mix the ingredients well together until the meat is sealed and brown all over.

 Now add in just enough water to come half way up the sides of the meat, cover and cook on a medium flame.
 You need to keep stirring from time to time and add hot water only when the curry in the pot dries up.

 This is what bhuna means – to stir until the masalas caramelise and the meat cooks.
 This whole process will take 45 minutes to an hour depending on the quality of the lamb.

 When the curry is thick and dry, and the lambs falls apart easily when cut with a fork, mix in the coriander, salt and serve.

-This entry was posted on Tuesday, April 29th, 2008 at 11:55 am and is filed under Cooking to impress, Entertaining, Highlights, Lamb (or goat), Meat.
+This entry was posted on Tuesday, April 29th, 2008 at 11:55 am and is filed under Cooking to impress, Entertaining, Highlights, Lamb, Meat.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.